 - It allows for full participation from each member of the group.

-- It allows for the idea with the broadest appeal to win, not just the idea with the most number of votes.
+- It allows for the idea with the broadest appeal to win.

-- It takes a fair amount of time to come to an agreement.
+- It can take a while to come to an agreement.

 - There is a lack of spontaneity.